divagarnavean6/OIBSIP/Task_4-Email_spam_detection/readme.md

 ## 14.Print the predicted class label to the console using the print() function.

 ## That's it!
-The code reads in email data from a CSV file, trains a spam detector model using the Naive Bayes algorithm, and makes predictions on user input messages.
+The code reads in email data from a CSV file, trains a spam detector model using Naive Bayes algorithm, and makes predictions on user input messages.